kubeflow/website/content/en/docs/azure/deploy/install-kubeflow-1.4.md

 ## Azure setup

+### Azure Login

-### To log into Azure from the command line interface, run the following commands
+To log into Azure from the command line interface, run the following commands

   ```
   az login